 Cost-reflectivity – tariffs should reflect the costs incurred by the TSO;

 Non-discrimination – to the extent possible, NRAs should avoid cross-subsidies where some network users pay for others;

 All Entry Users pay the same price and all Exit Users pay the same price and therefore some Workgroup participants believe it can be argued that there is a degree of cross subsidy and discrimination because Users are not paying roughly in proportion to the costs they create on the gas network.

- Volume risk management – this is to ensure that significant volume risk is not assigned to final consumers;
+Volume risk management – this is to ensure that significant volume risk is not assigned to final consumers;

- Non-distortion of cross border trade – the RPM should ensure non-distortive economic signals for cross-border trade.
+Non-distortion of cross border trade – the RPM should ensure non-distortive economic signals for cross-border trade.

 4.2 Integration of RPM, FCC, Revenue Recovery and Existing Contracts